 Smith explained Rep. Cory Booker and former Vice President Joe Biden were among those he thought would completely miss their times.
 If that were to happen, there is no rescheduling.

-Booker was running extremely late explained Smith, but somehow he was able to bob, weave and spin move his way to the podium on time.
-With a slight chuckle, Smith credits his speed to his former football experience.
+Booker was running extremely late explained Smith, but somehow he was able to bob, weave and spin-move his way to the podium on time.
+With a slight chuckle, Smith wondered if his agility and speed were due to his previous football experience.
 Biden however, was late because of his sweet tooth.

 Former Vice President Joe Biden ended up being late for his Political Soapbox talk because he was stuck at the Wonder Bar line.
 Apparently he needed his ice cream.
 He did eventually make it, but his time was shorter due to his tardiness.
-It didn’t tarnish his reputation however, as he led the the Iowa State Fair “Cast Your Kernel.”
+It didn’t tarnish his reputation however, as he led the Iowa State Fair “Cast Your Kernel.”